ctrlj-dev/ctrlj-dev/README.md

 ## ✋ I'am Jesús - @ctrlj

-I am a Frontend Developer currently on Málaga (Spain).
-I am also graphic designer specialized in UI.
+I am a Frontend Developer and also graphic designer specialized in UI.

 Currently, I work as a **Frontend Developer** with **JavaScript** tecnologies as **React, Next.js, TypeScript GraphQL, Apollo, Angular** and much more.